yysung/advcalibration/README.md

 # LLM Calibration Evaluation

-This repository contains the data and code used in our **LLM Calibration Evaluation** project.
+This repository contains the data and code used in our **GRACE: A Granular Benchmark for Evaluating Model Calibration against Human Calibration** paper that was accepted to ACL 2025, Main Conference.

 ## 📂 Accessing the Data